-When a feathery friend lands on your Bird Buddy, you will receive a notification on your phone thanks to an automated photo-taking flow.
-In the feed section of the app, you will be greeted with a postcard with a selection of bird photos that have been taken by Bird Buddy.
-Once a postcard is ready for you, you will also receive a native notification on your phone.
+When a feathery friend lands on your Bird Buddy, you will receive a notification on your phone (unless you disable notifications in the app).
+In the feed section of the app, you will be greeted with a postcard.
+Once you click on the treasure chest, you'll find that it contains a selection of bird photos that have been taken by Bird Buddy: some sessions will also produce a video, in which case the video will be displayed before the pictures.

-- The Postcards feature doesn’t work if the camera module is not placed into the feeder housing.
+- The Postcard feature doesn’t work if the camera module is not placed into the feeder housing.

 - Postcards can't be created while you're checking your live stream (and you won't be able to enter the stream either if Bird Buddy is in the postcard-creating mode).

 - For the Postcards feature to work, the module needs at least a 12% battery.

 - If you want to take a break from receiving the photos, you can do so by switching on the “Go Off-Grid” option in the Feeder Settings.